 Sleep: Tap the power button.
 The phone will immediately go to sleep.

-Wake: Tap the power button and the phone will wake up and show you the Lock Screen.
+Wake: Tap the power button and the phone will wake up and show you the Lock

+Screen.

 The Lock Screen shows up every time you wake your phone from sleep.
-To unlock it, slide the padlock icon straight up.
-You can also access the phone by sliding the phone icon to the right, and you can access the camera by sliding the camera icon to the left.
+To unlock it, slide the padlock icon to the right, towards the unlock icon.